Munkhnasan Narmandakh: Career

-Previously, Munkhnasan worked at the World Bank in Washington DC, Central Bank of Mongolia with analytical and development economics experience.
+Previously, Munkhnasan has worked at the World Bank in Washington DC and the Central Bank of Mongolia with analytical and development economics experience.
 She then joined Monpolymet Group to develop MonCement Project, which became Mongolia’s first technologically advanced and environmentally friendly cement plant that set new quality standards for Mongolian construction sector.
 MonCement project was recognized as EBRD’s “the first project of Mongolia with Gender and Social action plans” in 2016 and “Environment & Social Best Practice – Sustainability award” in 2017.

 Munkhnasan has been selected as one of the leading entrepreneurs for Forbes 30 under 30 list and also as the first female entrepreneur representing Mongolia at EY Entrepreneurial Winning Women Asia-Pacific.

 Monpolymet Group operates in various business sectors in heavy industry of Mongolia including natural rehabilitation, construction and production of building materials with over thousand employees and has been recognized nationally for leading the industry’s standards for environmental restoration, biological rehabilitation results and won the “Best Rehabilitating Company of the Year” award 23 years in a row.